Atripla Lawsuit | 2025 Latest Updates

 What is Atripla?

-Atripla (generic:efavirenz / tenofovir disoproxil fumarate TDF) is a dangerous drug that treats human immunodeficiency virus (HIV), the infection that causes acquired immunodeficiency syndrome (AIDS).
-It doesn't cure HIV or AIDS, but instead may slow the disease's progress and prolong life.
-Atripla is manufactured by Gilead Sciences, and was approved by the U.S. Food and Drug Administration (FDA) in July 2006.
+Atripla (generic: efavirenz/tenofovir disoproxil fumarate TDF) is a medication that treats human immunodeficiency virus (HIV), the infection that causes acquired immunodeficiency syndrome (AIDS).
+It doesn’t cure HIV or AIDS, but instead may slow the disease’s progress and prolong life.
+Atripla is manufactured by Gilead Sciences and was approved by the U.S. Food and Drug Administration (FDA) in July 2006.

 What are TDF Medications?

-Atripla is an antiretroviral drug that is marketed as a safer HIV drug which belongs to a group of highly toxic TDF medications known as NRTIs (nucleoside reverse transcriptase inhibitors).
-NRTI drugs work by blocking a specific enzyme called reverse transcriptase (RT).
-The RT enzyme helps certain types of cells copy their DNA and replicate themselves through a process called reverse transcription.
+Atripla is an antiretroviral drug that belongs to a group of medications known as NRTIs (nucleoside reverse transcriptase inhibitors).
+NRTI drugs work by blocking a specific enzyme called reverse transcriptase (RT), which helps certain types of cells copy their DNA and replicate themselves through a process called reverse transcription.

-Retroviruses such as HIV (human immunodeficiency virus) utilize the RT enzyme in their early stages to duplicate and fuel progression and expansion of the virus inside the body.
-TDF drug doesn't kill the virus so it cannot cure HIV/AIDS.
+Retroviruses such as HIV utilize the RT enzyme in their early stages to duplicate and fuel the progression and expansion of the virus inside the body.
+TDF doesn’t kill the virus so it cannot cure HIV/AIDS.

-However, by blocking the RT enzyme, Atripla is a safer drug by effectively preventing the HIV virus cells from multiplying.
-When used in combination with other drugs, TDF can not only stop HIV from growing but actually reduce the amount of HIV in the system.
+However, by blocking the RT enzyme, Atripla effectively prevents the HIV cells from multiplying.
+When used in combination with other drugs, TDF can not only stop HIV from growing but reduce the amount of HIV in the system.

 Which Other HIV Drugs Contain Tenofovir?